Stephen-Seo/PoorMansAnubis/README.txt

 Args for the C++ implementation are as follows:

     Args:
-      --factors=<quads> : Generate factors challenge with <quads> 24-bit segments
-      --dest-url=<url> : Destination URL for verified clients;
+      --enable-unknown-arg-error : Exit with error if an unknown argument is given --factors=<quads> : Generate factors challenge with <quads> 24-bit segments --dest-url=<url> : Destination URL for verified clients;
         example: "--dest-url=http://127.0.0.1:9999"